JohanVanslembrouck/corolib/README.md

 	git clone https://github.com/Microsoft/vcpkg.git
 	cd vcpkg

-I cloned vcpkg.git into C:\local, giving C:\local\vcpkg
+I cloned vcpkg.git into C:\local, giving C:\local\vcpkg.

-Note: this of course requires the installation of Git if this is not yet the case, see https://gitforwindows.org/
+Note: this, of course, requires the installation of Git.
+If this is not yet the case, see https://gitforwindows.org/

 	./bootstrap-vcpkg.bat